avewagner/GeoGuessr_Resolver/README.md

 ## To use this script:

-- Press '1' in game to place a pin on a location that will randomly score you between 4500 to 5000 score. (pressing "guess" is required to guess)
+- Press '2' in game to send the location into the f12 console (google api key needed)

-- Press '2' in game to place a pin on a location that will exactly score 5000 points. (pressing "guess" is required to guess)
+- Press '3' in game to send the location to a discord webhook (google api key and discord webhook link needed)

-- Press '3' in game to open Google Maps set on the correct location in a new tab.
+- To create a google api key, https://developers.google.com/maps/documentation/javascript/get-api-key

 ## Credits:
 - https://nominatim.org - For providing an API to use to reverse lookup Latitude and Longitude coordinates.